Braubach (Germany Rhineland-Palatinate)

-Braubach was made a free city in 1276 by King Rudolf of Habsburg under Count Gottfried of Eppstein.
-In 1283 Count Eberhard I of Katzenelnbogen purchased the castle and city.
+Braubach was granted a free city status in 1276 by King Rudolf of Habsburg (1218-1291) under Count Gottfried of Eppstein.
+In 1283 Count Eberhard I of Katzenelnbogen purchased the castle and the city.
 Until 1479, the Counts constantly rebuilt the castle it was never conquered, never destroyed.
 Braubach city was the administrative centre of Katzenelnbogen wine production with Boppard, Horchheim, Rhens, Salzig and Spay, and an amount of 84,000 l of wine in 1443.

 In the travel guide Le Rhin of 1845, Victor Hugo wrote: